Canon 1Ds vs Pentax 645Z

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So how do things add up?
 Is there a clear favorite between the Canon 1Ds and the Pentax 645Z?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1Ds: